 Next, make sure you’re using each drawer for a designated purpose.
 Miscellaneous stuff should go in the junk drawer, not at the bottom of your cutlery drawer.
 Also, even that junk drawer can be organized better.
 Small plastic trays are a great way to separate items in this catch-all drawer and make it easier to find something when you need it.

 Our kitchen counters are often overflowing with items we use every day such as toasters, kettles and bread baskets.
 They’re usually disorganized at best or bordering on the chaotic in many cases.
 Fortunately, it’s not that hard to make lasting improvements and clean and clear countertops are one of the best ways to declutter your kitchen.Some extra shelving on walls can help to organize smaller items and adding a towel rack can help as well.
+Some people like to hang larger kitchen utensils like spatulas or serving spoons on their backsplash.
 Also, ask yourself if there’s a better place to store that blender that gets used once a month at cocktail parties.
 Perhaps you can assign one of your larger cupboards for storing all small appliances.
+Remember to keep things off the kitchen sink so that it looks nice and clean.
 Once you clean those out you’ll probably have a lot more space for these types of items so let’s take a look at those cupboards next.

 For each item in your cabinets ask yourself will you use them in the next week, month or even year?
 If the answer is any longer than a month they should probably go — you can always buy a new one later or borrow one for a day or two from a family member.
-Also, if an item is broken or missing a lid, that can go as well.
+If a food storage container is broken or missing a lid, that can go as well.
 Other items, such as that fancy french fry maker you never use should also be sent on their way out the door as part of the process of decluttering your cabinets.

 Cleaning out the pantry should actually be one of the easier tasks when you declutter your kitchen.
 First, make sure that you’re only storing food items in there.
 Your dirty mop shouldn’t be stored in the same space where you store food.